ldapjs/node-ldapjs/docs/guide.md

 * An _objectclass_ defines what _attributes_ an entry can have (on the ORM analogy, an _attribute_ would be like a column).

-That's really it.
-LDAP really then is the protocol for interacting with the directory tree, and it's pretty comprehensively specified for common operations, like add/update/delete and importantly, search.
-Really, the power of LDAP really comes through the search operations defined in the protocol, which are richer than HTTP query string filtering, but less powerful than full SQL.
-If it helps, you can think of LDAP as a NoSQL/document store with a well-defined query syntax.
+That's it.
+LDAP, then, is the protocol for interacting with the directory tree, and it's comprehensively specified for common operations, like add/update/delete and importantly, search.
+Really, the power of LDAP comes through the search operations defined in the protocol, which are richer than HTTP query string filtering, but less powerful than full SQL.
+You can think of LDAP as a NoSQL/document store with a well-defined query syntax.

 So, why isn't LDAP more popular for a lot of applications?
-Like anything else that has "simple" or "lightweight" in the name, it's not really that lightweight, and in particular, almost all of the implementations of LDAP stem from the original University of Michigan codebase written in 1996.
-At that time, the original intention of LDAP was to be an IP-accessible gateway to the much more complex X.500 directories,  which really means that a lot of that baggage has carried through to today.
-That makes for a high barrier to entry, when really most applications just don't need most of those features.
+Like anything else that has "simple" or "lightweight" in the name, it's not really that lightweight.
+In particular, almost all of the implementations of LDAP stem from the original University of Michigan codebase written in 1996.
+At that time, the original intention of LDAP was to be an IP-accessible gateway to the much more complex X.500 directories,  which means that a lot of that baggage has carried through to today.
+That makes for a high barrier to entry, when most applications just don't need most of those features.

 ## How is ldapjs any different?

-Well, on the one hand, since ldapjs has to be 100% wire compatible with LDAP to be useful, it's not, but on the other hand, there are no forced assumptions about what you need and don't for your use of a directory system.
+Well, on the one hand, since ldapjs has to be 100% wire compatible with LDAP to be useful, it's not.
+On the other hand, there are no forced assumptions about what you need and don't need for your use of a directory system.
 For example, want to run with no-schema in OpenLDAP/389DS/et al?
 Good luck.
 Most of the server implementations support arbitrary "backends" for persistence, but really you'll be using [BDB](http://www.oracle.com/technetwork/database/berkeleydb/overview/index.html).

-Want to run schemaless in ldapjs, or wire it up with some mongoose models?
+Want to run schema-less in ldapjs, or wire it up with some mongoose models?
 No problem.
 Want to back it to redis?
 Should be able to get some basics up in a day or two.

-Basically, the ldapjs philospohy is to deal with the "muck" of LDAP, and then get out of the way so you can just use the "good parts".
+Basically, the ldapjs philospohy is to deal with the "muck" of LDAP, and then get out of the way so you can just use the "good parts."

 # Ok, cool.
 Learn me some LDAP!

-Ok, so with the initial fluff out of the way, let's do something crazy to teach you some LDAP.
+With the initial fluff out of the way, let's do something crazy to teach you some LDAP.
 Let's put an LDAP server up over the top of your (Linux) host's /etc/passwd and /etc/group files.
-Usually sysadmins "go the other way", and replace /etc/passwd with a PAM module to LDAP, so while this is probably not a super useful real-world use case, it will teach you some of the basics.
+Usually sysadmins "go the other way," and replace /etc/passwd with a PAM module to LDAP.
+While this is probably not a super useful real-world use case, it will teach you some of the basics.
-Oh, and if it is useful to you, then that's gravy.
+If it is useful to you, then that's gravy.

 ## Install